-I'm a muralist, painter, and illustrator from the Tampa Bay area.
+I'm a mural artist, painter, designer, and illustrator from the Tampa Bay area.

 I attended Blake High School of the Performing Arts as a stagecraft major, where I learned set design, building, painting, and lighting.
-During my time there, I helped produce several major theatre productions and learned to use the tools that I now use to create works in a larger scale.
-After high school, I explored my interests of mathematics, science, and technology by earning a Bachelor's degree in Computer Engineering from the University of South Florida.
+While there, I helped produce several major theatre productions and learned to use the tools that I now use to create works in a larger scale.
+I've always had a knack for maths, science, and technology, so after high school I went to the University of South Florida and earned a degree in Computer Engineering.

-I've traveled to several cities, but one fateful trip to New York City made me fall in love with street art and its ability to bring life into otherwise under-served areas.
-I vividly remember walking through several areas in Brooklyn and Queens and noticing how powerful public art can be in giving a community a sense of identity, and I wanted to do the same for my own city someday.
+I'm an avid traveler, but my passion for street art comes from one fateful trip to New York City, where I fell in love with street art and its ability to bring life into otherwise under-served areas.
+I remember walking through the streets of Brooklyn and Queens and noticing how powerful public art can be in giving a community a sense of identity, and I want to do the same everywhere I go.

-Outside of art, you can normally find me having a beer at the ice rink with my hockey team, playing video games online on my Twitch channel, playing board games with my friends, or watching the Tampa Bay Lightning game at a bar somewhere.
+When not painting up a storm, you can normally find me having a beer at the ice rink with my hockey team, playing video games with friends, or watching the Tampa Bay Lightning game at a bar somewhere.